cloudutsukpilot/personal_copilot/ChatGPT_Prompt.md

 ```

-- Please scan the files for the python code written for this app and provide steps to change the polling to websockets for live updates.
-Please keep this context in memery as the following questions will be related to this project.
+- I am currently using base model for whisperai, which is not transcribing the english in indian accent.
+Which model should i use to better transcription?
+The transcription Please keep this context in memery as the following questions will be related to this project.